 Whether you get tested for STIs through GetCheckedOnline or through a BC Centre for Disease Control (BCCDC) STI clinic, your personal information and test results become part of your health record.
 When you test through GetCheckedOnline, these are the places where your health information is stored.

 - Provincial Health Services Authority (PHSA) databases.
 GetCheckedOnline will store your account information and your testing history, which includes the dates you tested and what tests you had.
-Negative test results will be stored in GetCheckedOnline for 30 days and then deleted.
+Negative test results will be stored in GetCheckedOnline indefinitely.
 Positive test results are never stored in GetCheckedOnline.
 When you test using GetCheckedOnline, you are considered to be a client of the BCCDC STI clinic.
 This means that your account information and test results will be entered into the BCCDC clinical database.
 Your record in the BCCDC clinical database will be linked to your GetCheckedOnline account by a unique number.
 Both GetCheckedOnline and the BCCDC clinical database are hosted on servers located within British Columbia and are subject to strict PHSA security and privacy standards.

 - Laboratory databases.
 The laboratory that collects your samples will store your GetcheckedOnline Client Code, gender and date of birth in their database, along with the tests that were ordered.
 The Provincial Public Health laboratory that tests your samples will store your GetcheckedOnline Client Code, gender and date of birth in their database, along with your test results.

 - Health Authority Databases.
 In BC, positive test results are reported to public health in the area where a person gets tested.
 This report includes your GetcheckedOnline Client Code, gender and date of birth.
 If you test positive for a reportable STI, the health authority will store your personal information and test results in a secure database.